 “A number of credit unions say they have experienced an unusually high level of debit card fraud from the breach at nationwide fast food chain Wendy’s, and that the losses so far eclipse those that came in the wake of huge card breaches at Target and Home Depot.

 As first noted on this blog in January, Wendy’s is investigating a pattern of unusual card activity at some stores.
-In a preliminary 2015 annual report, Wendy’s confirmed that malware designed to steal card data was found on some systems.
+In a preliminary 2015 annual report, Wendy’s confirmed that Malware: Software that is intended to damage or disable computers and computer systems. designed to steal card data was found on some systems.
 The company says it doesn’t yet know the extent of the breach or how many customers may have been impacted.”